ThriveCommunityChurch/Sermon_Summarization_Agent/README.md

    - Selects up to 5 relevant tags from a predefined list (config/tags_config.py)
    - Tags are cached in memory for efficient batch processing
    - Updates summary.json with a tags array
+5. **Clip Generation Node** (optional): Creates summary video clips
+   - Uses GPT-4o-mini to analyze transcript and select key moments
+   - Optimizes segments with context padding and gap merging
+   - Generates MP4 clips using FFMPEG with GPU acceleration support
+   - Only runs when `ENABLE_CLIP_GENERATION=true` in `.env`

 ## Semantic Tagging